 Graded exposure is similar to activity grading but is more focused on dealing with the emotional and psychological element of rehabilitation.
 It's used to help gradually build your confidence and establish meaningful routines that you may have otherwise avoided.

-Workplace rehabilitation, or vocational rehabilitation, means helping someone with a health condition return to work or start working.
+Workplace rehabilitation, or vocational rehabilitation, means helping someone with a physical or mental health condition return to work or start working.
 It can also mean helping someone to carry on working.
 "Work" includes jobs that aren't paid, such as being a full-time parent or a volunteer.

 An occupational therapist can help by: